 Since you know it is used, it’s best to make sure that you are getting the best deal for your money.
 Ask if the equipment has a warranty and if it is transferred when you buy it.
 Despite finding the best deal at dodgy Franks, it’s best to buy your used equipment from a reputable seller.
 Don’t be fooled by its appearance or the smooth talk the seller is giving you.
 Turn your FBI detective skills and give it a good visual inspection for any rust, leaks, funny things that go bump, or fall off.
 Prod and poke it.
 If it is possible, take it out for a test run to see how it fairs.
 If you still not sure you can take it to an expert who will either give it a thumbs up or down.

 You can always run a background check to check your equipment’s history to ensure that you are not being sold a dud that will cost you more in future.
 Ask your seller if they can provide you with some documented information about the equipment you consider to be valuable.
 If it something that has only been used by the seller, ask how it has been maintained over the period that they were in ownership of it.
 What conditions was it used in, or even how long it has been under their operation.
 This will be a worthwhile investment so take your time.

 Even if it seems as a no brainer, it is advisable for you to ask for the manuals and go over how it works.
 This could be beneficial for both experienced and unexperienced personnel that will be operating the equipment to prevent premature break down’s.

 Ask for help from a professional

-When taking out something like an equipment loan that you will have to repay with your hard-earned cash, you would want to make your transaction as legitimate as possible.
-Always shop around and compare.
+When taking out something like a $10,000 business loan to purchase your equipment, make sure to always shop around and compare.
 Whether this is for loans or the actual equipment itself.
 Sit down with a financial advisor who will help you see holes that you overlooked when looking to finance your used equipment.
 Your future self will thank you for it.